GiggleLiu/BackwardsLinalg.jl/README.md

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) This project is still in progress ...

-Backward functions for linear algebras,
+Backward functions for linear algebras, with GPU support.
 It is currently ported to `Zygote.jl` for testing, but these porting codes will be moved to other places (like merging them to `Zygote.jl`) in the future.

 ## Why we need BackwardsLinalg.jl?